jackdahms/gags/README.md

     - raw_text: as scraped from HTML

 ## Low priority:
+- "songs" with track lists are an issue
 - https://stackoverflow.com/questions/118241/calculate-text-width-with-javascript
 - mongo automatically delete jobs
 - add api exception for status()